graphprotocol/mission-control-indexer/README.md

    Graph Node endpoint.
 5. Be able to serve Graph Node metrics through the shared Prometheus endpoint.
+6. Be able to serve 10 queries/second with less than 0.05% error rate for queries.

 At the end of the phase, the Graph team will verify the above criteria for all indexers participating in the testnet.